Working with local government

 - Be good neighbours and form relationships with those who own property adjacent to your ground (complaints to the council will tarnish your image immediately).

-- Establish a positive public relations program by appointing one of your members to carry out defined tasks, such as issuing media releases and liaison with the council.
+- Establish positive public relations by appointing one of your members to carry out a defined liaison role with the council.